 Make sure you have a comprehensive data security policy, including a BYOD (bring your own device) protocol.
 To protect data in transit, all connections to your system should be on a secure https platform.
 Emails should be encrypted, and remote desktops should be accessed via a Virtual Private Network (VPN).

 Your employees should have endpoint protection software installed on their devices.
-These include basic antivirus software and firewalls, as well as advanced software that uses machine learning and behavioral analysis to detect suspicious activities or patterns.
+These include basic antivirus software and firewalls, data recovery as well as advanced software that uses machine learning and behavioral analysis to detect suspicious activities or patterns.

 2. Enforce password management